MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-postgresql-to-azure.md

     - Set the `listen_addresses` variable.
 1. Enable SSL.
     1. Set the `ssl=on` variable.
-    1. Verify that you're using a publicly signed SSL certificate for the server that supports TLS 1.2.
+    1. Verify that Contoso is using a publicly signed SSL certificate for the server that supports TLS 1.2.
 Otherwise, the Database Migration Service tool will raise an error.
 1. Update the `pg_hba.conf` file.
     - Add entries that are specific to the Database Migration Service instance.
 1. Logical replication must be enabled on the source server by modifying the values in the `postgresql.conf` file for each server.
     1. `wal_level` = `logical`
     1. `max_replication_slots` = [at least the maximum number of databases for migration]
-        - For example, if you want to migrate four databases, set the value to 4.
+        - For example, if Contoso wants to migrate four databases, it sets the value to 4.
     1. `max_wal_senders` = [number of databases running concurrently]
         - The recommended value is 10.